Note:

 * Page count mismatch is also covered in this FAQ

-** See this Knowledge Base article for more details on Trim Size Check/Component Tolerance
+** See this article for more details on Trim Size Check/Component Tolerance